2025 World Figure Skating Championships

-The 2025 World Figure Skating Championships were held from March 26 to 30, 2025, at the TD Garden in Boston, Massachusetts, in the United States.
+The 2025 World Figure Skating Championships were held from March 26 to 30 at the TD Garden in Boston, Massachusetts, in the United States.
 Sanctioned by the International Skating Union (ISU), the World Championships are considered the most prestigious event in figure skating.
 Medals were awarded in men's singles, women's singles, pair skating, and ice dance.
 The competition determined the entry quotas for each skating federation to the 2026 Winter Olympics.
 Ilia Malinin and Alysa Liu, both of the United States, won the men's and women's events, respectively.
 Riku Miura and Ryuichi Kihara of Japan won the pairs event, and Madison Chock and Evan Bates of the United States won the ice dance event.

 Background

 The World Figure Skating Championships are considered the most prestigious event in figure skating.
-The 2025 World Championships were held from March 26 to 30, 2025, at the TD Garden in Boston, Massachusetts, in the United States.
-The competition occurred less than two months after the 2025 Potomac River mid-air collision that downed American Airlines Flight 5342 and killed multiple junior skaters and coaches of the Skating Club of Boston.
+The 2025 World Championships were held from March 26 to 30 at the TD Garden in Boston, Massachusetts, in the United States.
+The competition occurred less than two months after the 2025 Potomac River mid-air collision that downed American Airlines Flight 5342, killing multiple junior skaters and coaches of the Skating Club of Boston.
 A ceremony was held at the start of the competition to honor the skaters, coaches, and family members who died.
 International Skating Union (ISU) president Jae Youl Kim attended the ceremony and stated: "Someone once told me time is a great healer, but for those who have experienced deep loss, we know that time does not simply erase pain.
 For many of us, it feels like we are frozen in time".
 The ceremony was attended by family members of the victims and alumni of the Skating Club of Boston, as well as Maura Healey, governor of Massachusetts, and Michelle Wu, mayor of Boston.